microgenomics/pasteTaxID/README.md

     bash pasteTaxID.bash --multifasta [multifasta_file]

-where `--workpath` is a directory where your fastas are and `--multifasta` is the multifasta file (.fna, fn works too).
+where `--workpath` is a directory where your fastas are and `--multifasta` is the multifasta file (.fna, .fn or .fasta works too).

 In the example folder there are some fastas that don't contain a gi or a ti, just gb.
 Try testing the script by issueing